 Jason measured out how high the table needed to be & chain sawed a smaller beam into 2 18″ sections.

 These cuts were pretty hard to make because of the size of the beams & how hard the wood is.

 His chainsaw blade got heated up pretty quick so he had to take quite a few breaks in between cutting the beams.

 Poulan Pro PP5020AV 20-Inch 50cc 2 Stroke Gas Powered Chain Saw With Carrying Case

 I then sanded the legs and the top with our orbital sander.

 (DEWALT D26451K Corded 3 Amp 5-Inch Random Orbit Sander with Cloth Dust Bag)

-We decided to keep the sanding a bit rough to go with our coffee table in the family room.
+We decided to keep the sanding a bit rough to go with the industrial look of our coffee table in the family room.

-The size and placement of the sofa table is perfect for my plants and seasonal decor and drinks or food that we can keep off the coffee table where Moose (our labradoodle) would easily knock them over and eat.
-Now I am not saying he cant get them on the sofa table it just makes it a little harder for him when we have our nighttime dessert after the kids are in bed.:).
+The size & placement of the sofa table is perfect for my plants & seasonal home decor that we can now keep off the coffee table where Moose (our labradoodle) would easily knock them over.

-Don’t forget to pin our Beam Sofa Table!
+Don’t forget to save & pin our Beam Sofa Table DIY!